TonGarcia/3D-Unity-EBAC/README.md

    3. State Lose > State Try Again > State Game
    4. State Win > BackMenu

-The StateMachine will control the GameMode, like Lara Croft when on ground the animations and actions are different to when she is climbing a wall or holding a string
+The StateMachine will control the GameMode, like Lara Croft when on ground the animations and actions are different to when she is climbing a wall or holding a string.
+She must not be able to open the bag while on a string, but the camera and other controls will be enabled.

+### Challenge Module 28

+Cena principal: `Scenes/SCN_Main_3D`
+Andar pra frente: pressione W
+   --> tem um OnExit para parar de andar
+Parar/Idle: default, basta não fazer nada (ou pressionar S se travar fora do idle) Pular (module29): pressione BarraDeEspaço

+*Controlados por StateMachine

 # Rider BugFix